 Despite its accessibility, benchtop NMR remains underutilized in undergraduate laboratories, often confined to routine structure elucidation exercises. ^{2,4,6,7} The introduction of this undergraduate chemistry laboratory experiment seeks to address this gap by focusing on quantitative data acquisition through Benchtop NMR, while also honing students' proficiency in utilizing NMR processing software to enhance their experimental workflows.
-This NMR experiment introduces students to the process of simple fermentation in the production of alcohol and using quantitative NMR to measure the amount of alcohol produced. ^{8,9} This lab is based on a recent publication.
+This NMR experiment introduces students to the process of simple fermentation in the production of alcohol and using quantitative NMR to measure the amount of alcohol produced. ^{8,9} This lab is based on a recent publication, which is referred below as "main paper".
 10